michellely825/michellely825/README.md

 Explore my projects here on GitHub!

 ## What I'm Currently Working On
-Extending my Hospital Readmission API and Dashboard into a machine learning project!
-I want to try building a model that predicts whether a patient will be readmitted, basically leveling up my dashboard from "here's what happened" to "here's what's probably going to happen"!
+- Extending my Hospital Readmission API and Dashboard into a machine learning project focused on predicting patient readmission, shifting from descriptive analytics to predictive modeling.
+Essentially, leveling it up from “here’s what happened” to “here’s what’s likely to happen.”
+Check out my progress here: [Hospital-Readmission-MachineLearning](https://github.com/michellely825/Hospital-Readmission-MachineLearning)
+- Finishing up a front-end project I started 2 years ago called myLifeInFrames, a visual storytelling grid of my journey.
+View it here: [myLifeInFrames](https://michellely825.github.io/MyLifeInFrames/)

 ### Tech-Stack